pb2n/W2UOS-Preview/README.md

 Commercial use is permitted under the terms of the license.
 Proper attribution to the original author and project must be retained in all derived works.

+Logo and Branding Notice

+The W2UOS name and logo are part of the W2UOS project identity.
+Any use of the W2UOS logo outside of this repository must include clear attribution to the original author.

+Commercial use of the W2UOS logo is not permitted without explicit written authorization from the author.

 See the LICENSE and NOTICE files for full legal terms.